Arby’s vs. Lion’s Choice?

 Arby’s

-Arby’s is a fast food restaurant founded in 1964 in Youngstown, Ohio by Forrest and Leroy Raffel.
-Although they offer a large variety of food, they are primarily known for their roast beef sandwiches.
+Arby’s is a fast food restaurant in the world with more than 3,500 restaurants in nine countries.
+Arby’s was founded in 1964 in Youngstown, Ohio, by Forrest and Leroy Raffel.
+Although Arby’s offers a large variety of food, they are primarily known for their roast beef sandwiches.

 The roast beef used in Arby’s sandwiches is sliced fresh daily which helps add that fresh taste.
-If you looked at a sandwich in the pictures, the roast beef looks more like deli meat because it is sliced in larger pieces, then folded into the sandwich.
+If you look at a sandwich in the picture, the roast beef looks more like deli meat because it is sliced into larger pieces, and then folded into the sandwich.

 Lion’s Choice

-Most people have never heard of Lion’s Choice.
+Many people have never heard of Lion’s Choice.
 It is a restaurant established in Ballwin, MO in 1967 by Marv Gibbs and Clint Tobias.
-Even though there are only 23 locations, everyone that has tried their food has something positive to say about it.
+Even though there are only 23 locations, everyone who has tried their food has something positive to say about it.
+And although Lion’s Choice is limited mainly to the St. Louis region (and spread sparingly across the Midwest).

 Who Wins?

-Arby’s has found a recipe that works time and time again and its sandwich deserves recognition, as it is the only restaurant that relies mainly on its roast beef sandwich on a national scale.
+Arby’s has figured out a recipe that works really well and their sandwich is quite well-loved, especially since it’s one of the few places that mainly focuses on a roast beef sandwich on a national level.

 Conclusion

-We strongly feel that you should try both Arby’s and Lion’s Choice roast beef sandwiches to determine which one you like better.
+I recommend giving both Arby’s and Lion’s Choice roast beef sandwiches a try to decide which one suits your taste buds best.

 Join the Conversation